ipccheng/k8s-home-lab/README.md

 A file "Vagrantfile" will be created.

-"ubuntu/bionic64" is referring to Ubuntu 18.04.
+"ubuntu/bionic64" refers to Ubuntu 18.04.
 Vagrant boxes of other OS are listed on https://app.vagrantup.com/boxes/search

 **3. Append IP address of your host to the end of file /etc/ansible/hosts**